umarfadil/ReactNativeLogin/README.md

 > npm install

 At this point, you should be able to run the project.
-To run your project on your device/emulator at Debug configuration, type :
+To run your project on your device/emulator, type :
 > react-native run-android

 Or if you want to run at iOS simulator, run: